Measuring Higgs Boson Self-couplings with $2\rightarrow 3$ VBS Processes: Scalar Couplings in SMEFT

 Ignoring CP violating terms, dim-6 operators relevant to couplings of (and between) scalars and gauge bosons can be written as

 where $\Phi$ is the Higgs doublet and can be parameterized as

 The processes considered in this paper are $2\rightarrow 3$ VBS with initial and final vector bosons being longitudinal polarized, $V_LV_L\rightarrow V_LV_Lh $ and $V_LV_L\rightarrow hhh$.
 In general, after EWSB, $\phi^\pm/\phi^0$ are considered as unphysical, ``eaten" by gauge fields $W^{\pm}/Z$ becoming their longitudinal components.
-The ``real" identities of those degrees of freedom only reveal themselves at high energy through GET~\cite{ Chanowitz:1985hj,Cornwall:1974km,Bagger:1989fc,Gounaris:1986cr,Veltman:1989ud,Yao:1988aj}.
-Especially in unitary gauge, $\Phi$ becomes $\Phi=\left(0, (v+h)/\sqrt{2}\right)^T$ under which the would-be Goldstone bosons disappear from physical spectrum and Feynman diagrams.
-Then three operators in the first line of~\autoref{eq:EFT_operator}, $\mathcal{O}_6$, $\mathcal{O}_{\Phi_1}$ and $\mathcal{O}_{\Phi_2}$, only include Higgs self-couplings.
-Couplings between vector bosons, as well as between vector bosons and Higgs boson, are undertaken by the other operators.
-However, we need to pay more attention when working in the physical picture.
-Higher dimensional operators usually have derivative couplings that lead to unitarity violating energy increase of S-matrix which will be cut off by the scale $\Lambda$.
-Meanwhile in the conventional physical picture, Goldstone modes are taken as unphysical, eaten by gauge fields to from longitudinal polarizations of vector bosons.
-Longitudinal polarization vectors also bring energy increase in the diagram by diagram level, which nevertheless disappears in the final S-matrix as guaranteed by GET.
-The mixture of real and spurious energy increase behavior greatly obscures the underlying physics, hinders the precision for numerical calculations of amplitudes and cross sections.
-Fortunately, when considering high energy behavior, the alternative way is to use GET directly and identify $V_L$ with $\phi$.
-Since $\phi^{\pm}/\phi^0$ and $h$ all belong to the same $SU(2)$ Higgs doublet, the couplings of (and between) Goldstone bosons and Higgs boson, are determined by the same parameters of the Higgs potential.
-Thus it becomes manifest that we can measure Higgs self-couplings through processes involving $V_L$s or $\phi$s.
-More importantly, without spurious energy increase, the energy behavior of Feynman diagrams becomes physical.
-Thus we can analyse the behavior of the amplitudes at the level of single diagram.
+The ``real" identities of those degrees of freedom only reveal themselves at high energy through GET~\cite{ Chanowitz:1985hj,Cornwall:1974km,Bagger:1989fc,Gounaris:1986cr,Veltman:1989ud,Yao:1988aj,He:1992nga,He:1993yd,He:1994br}.
+Especially in unitary gauge, $\Phi$ becomes $\Phi=\left(0, (v+h)/\sqrt{2}\right)^T$ under which the would-be Goldstone bosons disappear from the physical spectrum and Feynman diagrams.
+The three operators in the first line of~\autoref{eq:EFT_operator}, $\mathcal{O}_6$, $\mathcal{O}_{\Phi_1}$ and $\mathcal{O}_{\Phi_2}$, induce and modify Higgs self-couplings, as well as couplings between vector boson bosons and the Higgs boson.
+The operators in the second line and the third line in Eq.(\ref{eq:EFT_operator}) are also involved in scatterings of longitudinal vector bosons, because in this physical picture, couplings involving longitudinal vector bosons, especially vector bosons couplings to vector bosons, are mainly induced by gauge fields.
+However, there is a well-known problem in this physical picture of only gauge bosons being physical: power counting becomes invalid.
+This becomes a major obstacle to understanding the leading energy behavior of processes involving longitudinal vector bosons.
+Especially, in the presence of SMEFT, higher dimensional operators usually have derivative couplings that lead to unitarity violating energy increase of S-matrix which are suppressed by scale $\Lambda$.
+Meanwhile, longitudinal polarization vectors also bring energy increase in the diagram by diagram level, which nevertheless disappears in the final S-matrix as guaranteed by GET.
+The real energy increase from derivative couplings and spurious energy increase from longitudinal vector bosons mix together in unitary gauge and the related physical picture.
+This obscures the underlying physics greatly.